9 Weeks Pregnant

 Pregnancy Symptoms

-Symptoms similar to week 8 — nausea, fatigue, frequent urination, breast changes, mood swings, heartburn. hCG peaks ~weeks 9-11.
-May notice: visible veins (blue lines, “milk lines” on breasts/abdomen), nasal congestion, gum sensitivity, lightheadedness, headaches.
-Some report abdominal bloating rather than bump.
-First-trimester weight gain target: 1-5 lbs total by week 13 [2].
+Your symptoms will likely feel similar to week 8 — nausea, fatigue, frequent urination, breast changes, mood swings, and heartburn. hCG peaks between weeks 9 and 11, so you’re in the thick of it.
+You may notice visible veins (blue lines and “milk lines” on your breasts and abdomen), nasal congestion, gum sensitivity, lightheadedness, and headaches.
+Some women describe abdominal bloating rather than a bump at this stage.
+The first-trimester weight gain target is 1 to 5 pounds total by week 13 [2].

 Body Changes